14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 For everything Mt.
 Fuji, including tips on the best viewpoints, hikes, tourist attractions that are and aren’t worth it, and one of the top restaurants I encountered in Japan, check out my Hakone + Mt.
 Fuji guide (or go straight for the itinerary).

-So, after all the neon lights, skyscrapers, towers, and really weird things you can try in Tokyo.
+So, even after all the neon lights, skyscrapers, towers, and really weird things you can try in Tokyo.
 I would say still not really.
 Japan is so interesting, and there is much to see that spending excessive time in Tokyo is just that..excessive.
 I am being a bit harsh here, but if you compare it to Kyoto, it's just meh.

 But if you really have to, I would set aside 2 days and see Ghibli Studio, Tokyo SkyTree, and DisneySea, and then off you go to amazing day trips from Tokyo as Kamakura, Nikko, and Hakone.
-I also like public transport in Tokyo and Izakayas.
+I also like public transport in Tokyo and local Izakayas.

 Honestly, in every recall I have of Tokyo, it's more happy than not, but it just does not justify its place in the limited number of days you can spend in Japan.